 American Dog Tick (Dermacentor variability)

 The American dog tick, also known as Wood Tick belongs to the hard ticks.
 The tick species is native to the US and occurs mainly in the eastern two-thirds of the country.
-The main host of the adult ticks are dogs and other larger animals, occasionally humans.
+The main host of adult ticks is dogs and other larger animals, occasionally humans.

 They are brown to reddish-brown in color with silver or grey markings on their scutum (dorsal shield).
 Females vary in size and are slightly larger than males.

 American dog ticks are commonly found in forests, shrubbery, and grassy areas but also along trails and roadways.
 They are mostly active during spring and summer (from mid-April to early September).

 Adults of American dog ticks parasitize on dogs or other mammals.
 American dog ticks find their host by a behavior known as “questing”.
 In this behavior, a tick crawls on the blade of grass, leaf or vegetation.
 It stretches its clawed limbs and when a host passes by, it simply hangs on to the host.

 American dog ticks commonly prefer dogs as hosts, but occasionally bite humans too.
-They are also known to bite other mammals such as cattle, horses, sheep, etc. Larval and nymphal stages also infest small rodents, cats, skunks, and opossums, all contribute greatly to the spread of ticks.
+They are also known to bite other mammals such as cattle, horses, sheep, etc. Larval and nymphal stages also infest small rodents, cats, skunks, and opossums, all contributing greatly to the spread of ticks.